groupeminaste/FMNetwork/README.md

     print("The card is in its home country!")
 }

+// If you want to access the complementary data provided by the official FMobile API service, you need to initiate the fmobile property.
+It is equal to nil by default, and needs to be initialized manually using the loadFMobileService() function after the FMNetwork object got initialized.
+The function is working in async, and requires an active Internet connection to work properly.
+The status property recieved by a completionHandler is a Bool indicating whether the retrieve of the data was successful or not.
+You are fully responsible of the mobile data consumed by this function. current.loadFMobileService { (status) in
+    if status {
+        print(current.fmobile?.mcc)
+    }
+}

 // To access the full documentation, you can use the Quick Help feature in Xcode.
 Simply Command + click on any item of FMNetwork you wrote (for example the first mcc), and click on Show Quick Help to view the entire documentation for that part of the code.
 ```